WebOrigami/docs/src/content/framework/intro5.md

 index.html = index.ori(intro/team.yaml):
 ---

-The last functional part of the About Us area we need to create is the main `index.html` page.
-By now it will not surprise you that we'll create that page with another graph transformation.
+The last functional part of the About Us area you need to create is the main `index.html` page.
+By now it will not surprise you that you'll create that page with another graph transformation.

 ## Creating an index page template